Chapter 3:

 The children form a shoulder-to-shoulder line facing Feiom, with only Aurdon coming up late and scratching his head at one end of the line.

 “Do I just stand here?”
-He looks to the child at the end, but they don’t break stature or pay him any mind.
+He looks to the blue-haired girl at the end, but they don’t break stature or pay him any mind, only a slight fear in her eyes at Feiom.
 “N-nevermind I’ll just… stand there… yea…”

 “Aurdon, over here.”
 Feiom commands with a finger pointed to the ground on her right.